miyako/svgarea/README.md

 * use `CALL FORM` instead of `SET TIMER`
 * use `CONVERT COORDINATES`
 * use `OBJECT Get subform container value` instead of `OBJECT Get pointer(Object subform container)`
+* use object data source for popup instead of `New list`